openfoodfacts/openfoodfacts-infrastructure/docs/reports/2023-07-off2-off-reinstall.md

 - **FIXME** fix all scripts (eg. split_gs1_codeonline_json.pl) which use /srv/codeonline/imports as input and /srv2/off/codeonline/imports as output !
 - **FIXME** are we writting to lang/ ?
 - **FIXME** move away things that are in html/files or do symlink for content that is in git ?
 Also files/debug for knowledge panels…
+- **FIXME** have a well identified secrets directory for various secrets used by sh scripts (for those of perl, use Config2)

+- **FIXME** imports
+  - auto: carrefour
+  - fleurymichon deactivated (no data since 2021 - to be relaunched)
+  - systemu is manual
+  - casino was manual
+  - import_csv_file.pl used by many
+  - genfeeds pour le reste - agena - equadis
+  - bayard is a wip
+  - intermarches is not auto but manual yet

 - **TODO** migrate https://docs.google.com/document/d/1w5PpPB80knF0GR_nevWudz3zh7oNerJaQUJH0vIPjPQ/edit#heading=h.j4z4jdw3tr8r